 You can find out about the chair of the engagement framework.

 Thirteen's involved customers

 All Thirteen's customers can get involved with us in a range of ways, giving as much time as you like and getting involved in areas you're interested in.
-For example, you can give feedback on information provided, attend meetings, carry out surveys or be involved in task and finish project groups.
+For example, you can give feedback services, documents and publications, attend meetings, carry out surveys or be involved in task and finish project groups.
 You can see more in the video:

 - Digital involvement

-Customers can influence Thirteen's policy and strategy, regulatory assurance and monitor performance online.
-You can give feedback to information we provide via email, Thirteen’s website or social media.
+Customers can get involved online, influencing policy and services, regulatory assurance and monitoring performance online, giving feedback to information provided to them by email, and Thirteen’s website or social media.

-Customers can review the requirements of the Consumer Standards and undertake reality checks and mystery shopping to provide assurance to customers and the Thirteen Board that Thirteen is compliant with the standards.
+Customers can get involved in rigorously reviewing the requirements of the consumer standards that apply to Thirteen, and carry out checks and mystery shopping to provide assurance to customers and the Thirteen Board that Thirteen is compliant with the standards.